 Understanding racism in America, along with the structures that uphold it, are essential to dismantling inequitable practices within any organization.
 Without understanding, you cannot make decisions with equity in mind that disrupts systems that currently do not support underserved populations.
 Without acceptance, you cannot have a brave conversation.

-What can you do about racial discrimination?
+What can you do to help eliminate racial discrimination?

 - Identify your biases and confront them.
 Use this handy tool to self-evaluate: Project Implicit